 Me?
 I chose to offer the world a new, beautiful story, a story through photographs for my children and their children to remember.
-A love story about a girl who met a boy and they fell in love and had 4 amazing children they built a life with.
+A love story about a girl who met a boy and fell in love and had 4 amazing children they built a life with.
 I wanted that love documented.
 I wanted to savor it all.

 The album contained photos of me at Christmas time, standing in front of the fireplace at her house proudly holding my stocking.
-There are photos of her holding me in the chair I remember sitting in when I would visit her house.
-There are photos of my ancestors whom I never met, but they are part of my story.
+There were photos of my grandma holding me in the chair I remember sitting in when I would visit her house.
+There are photos of my ancestors whom I never met, but they are part of my history.

 Amy Phipps is the photographer behind On the Phippside Photography, located in Stockton, California.
 Amy has been married for 21 years and has 4 children.
 When she’s not trying to decide between which of her 43 black shirts to wear, you can probably find her sipping on a Dr. Pepper and walking around any day of the year in flip flops.